Buttrey, M. Blasdel, K. Bogner, J. Ellsworth, D. Howard, J. Small, G. Vance, D.

-A BILL FOR AN ACT ENTITLED: "AN ACT PROHIBITING STATE AGENCIES AND LOCAL GOVERNMENTS FROM ENACTING OR ENFORCING CERTAIN POLICIES CONCERNING CITIZENSHIP AND IMMIGRATION; REQUIRING THE ATTORNEY GENERAL TO INVESTIGATE AND ENFORCE CERTAIN PROVISIONS; PROVIDING definitions; Providing PENALTIES; AMENDING SECTIONS 90-6-209 AND 90-6-710, MCA; and PROVIDING AN IMMEDIATE EFFECTIVE DATE."
+A BILL FOR AN ACT ENTITLED: "AN ACT PROHIBITING STATE AGENCIES AND LOCAL GOVERNMENTS FROM ENACTING OR ENFORCING CERTAIN POLICIES CONCERNING CITIZENSHIP AND IMMIGRATION; REQUIRING THE ATTORNEY GENERAL TO INVESTIGATE AND ENFORCE CERTAIN PROVISIONS; PROVIDING DEFINITIONS; PROVIDING PENALTIES; AMENDING SECTIONS 90-6-209 AND 90-6-710, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE."

 (3) "State agency" means an office, position, commission, committee, board, department, council, division, bureau, section, or any other entity or instrumentality of the executive branch of state government.

-NEW SECTION.
 Section 2.
 Sanctuary jurisdiction prohibited -- exception.
 (1) Except as provided in subsection (2), a state agency or local government may not enact, adopt, implement, enforce, or refer to the electorate a policy that prohibits or restricts a government entity, official, or employee from:

 (a) sending to, receiving from, exchanging with, or maintaining for a federal, state, or local government entity information regarding a person's citizenship or immigration status for a lawful purpose;